-The first of those ILR requirements is you must have been living lawfully in the country for a specified amount of time.
+The first eligibility requirements for ILR is you must have been living lawfully in the country for a specified amount of time.
 This is typically five years, although in some circumstances it may be three years.

-There are also some other ILR qualification criteria you must meet to be eligible.
+There are also some other ILR qualification eligibility criteria that you must meet to be eligible.
 These are the following:

 - Must not have broken any laws or breached any immigration conditions during the time you’ve spent in the country